Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 Ensure that the `enabled` property is set to `true` and that the `pfx` members are correctly populated.
-It is recommended to fill the `public_key_pem` and `sha1_thumbprint` (which is output at the end of `createcert`) members such that they do not need to be generated each time encryption is required.
+It is recommended to fill the `public_key_pem` and `sha1_thumbprint` (which is output at the end of `cert create`) members such that they do not need to be generated each time encryption is required.

 Step 3 is optional, but one may invoke `cert add` with `shipyard.py` to